cocoa-xu/ExPTY/README.md

 # ExPTY

-`ExPTY` firstly fills the gap that executables spawned by `Port` do not have a tty available to them.
+`ExPTY` fills the gap where executables spawned by `Port` do not have a tty available to them.

 <table>
 <tr>